typedb/typedb-driver-examples/tube_network/README.md

 1. as it goes through the TFL's `.json` files, constructs dictionaries with a pre-defined structure that get passed on to the template functions for constructing TypeQL relation/entity insert queries.
 2. the constructed TypeQL insert queries, after basic uniqueness validation, get stored as items of arrays within a dictionary.
 3. the dictionary containing all the TypeQL queries is flattened to prepare the data in two chunks, one chunk of entities and one chunk of relations, for a series of concurrent insertions.
-4. lastly, a set of processes initiate the set of transactions that perform the TypeQL insert queries on the `tube_network` keyspace.
+4. lastly, a set of processes initiate the set of transactions that perform the TypeQL insert queries on the `tube_network` database.

 Once complete, you have stored the tube network data in TypeDB!
 Now you're ready to start playing with the data.